-Last Updated on January 23, 2024
+Last Updated on September 24, 2024

-One of the main appeals of zero waste, to me, is only having to buy something one time.
+One of the main appeals of zero waste to me is only having to buy something one time.

 I have always been very conscious about budget.
 I want to buy something once and never have to buy it ever again.
 Zero waste is as much about the environment as it is about my bottom line.